AltropInc/alt/doc/script/ParametricTypes.md

 ### Parametric Type Declaration

-Since a parametric type is a type, we do not need any keyward such as generic or template to distinguish between a type and a parametric type, simply introduce parameters in a parametric type in a pair of parentheses prefixed with #:
+Since a parametric type is a type, we do not need any keyword such as generic or template to distinguish between a type and a parametric type, simply introduce parameters in a parametric type in a pair of parentheses prefixed with #:

 ```altscript
 class array #(type element_type: any; length: uint);
 ```

 This declaration defines a new parametric type, a class `array`, with two parameters: a type parameter `element_type`, and a constant value parameter `length`.
-The parametric type `array` defines a family of containers hodling a given number of elements of the given type, where `length` is given the number, and `element_type` is the given element type.
+The parametric type `array` defines a family of containers holding a given number of elements of the given type, where `length` is given the number, and `element_type` is the given element type.
 All types derived from `array` are subtypes of `array` - and this is not possible in other programming languages where parametric types are not true types and there is no base for the concept of subtype on parametric types.

-A type parameter has the `type` specifier in the declareation:
+A type parameter has the `type` specifier in the declaration:

 ```altscript
 type element_type: any
 ```

-What, one may ask, is the role of `: any` in the declareation?
-Well, that's the point of constrained type parameter: it specifies that the `element_type` can be any subtype of 'any', and in this case, it can be any type at all.
+What, one may ask, is the role of `: any` in the declaration?
+Well, that's the point of the constrained type parameter: it specifies that the `element_type` can be any subtype of 'any', and in this case, it can be any type at all.

 Consider another example: